Serenity Retreat, Greece

 There are some fabulous (we think) hand-picked trips:

-the MS Christina Boat Trip - a perfect blend of sunbathing, swimming, local history and visiting tiny islands.
+the MS Christina Boat Trip - a perfect blend of lying down and sunbathing, swimming, local history and visiting tiny islands.

 Secret Lefkas - a cultural trip taking you to a local vineyard, olive press, church and harbour, explaining the Greek traditions and customs.

-Sunset and Stars - Mooring up on Skorpios island where there is minimal light polution, this trip takes guests on a guided tour through the heavens, coming to learn the Greek and Roman history behind the stars.
+Sunset and Stars - Mooring up on Gerikas beach where there is minimal light polution, this trip takes guests on a guided tour through the heavens, coming to learn the Greek and Roman history behind the stars.
 It's a one of a kind experience.
+Please note that this trip normally starts at the end of May and is at the mercy of the moon (a full moon is no good!) and cloud cover so not guaranteed every week.

 Aris' Herbal Walk - a chance to pick the brains of Aris, local herbalist and very lovely person.

-They're all optional extras and priced at around £40.
+They're all optional extras and priced between £12 and £48.
 We recommend them because we think they represent great value for money and have proven to be really popular, year in - year out.

-We also offer a trip to the waterfalls in Nidri for meditation during the week for just 5 euros.
+We also offer a free trip to the waterfalls in Nidri on Fridays for those who can countenance an 8am start!

 Our massage therapist this year is Giota (pronounced Yota).
 She's a local in Nikiana and was working down the road at a swish hotel but last year she decided to go it alone and join us and we're very happy to have her back this year.
 She can offer all sorts of massage: sports, deep tissue, relaxing, lymphatic drainage and the world's loveliest back massage.
-For 2018 she's adding a hot stone massage to her repertoire.
 She also offers facial massages and reflexology (both of which are divine, in my opinion - Kim).
 As with last year we'll charge 40 euros for an hour and 25 euros for half an hour.
 Giota will also be meeting and greeting you in the village.
-She was a great hit in 2016 and 2017 and we're looking forward to having her with us again in 2018.
+She's been a great hit since she joined us in 2016 and we're looking forward to having her with us again in 2020.

 No one has ever heard of Lefkada and we think that’s a good thing!